The Meaning and Significance of Environmental Justice

 The fair treatment and meaningful involvement of people of all races, cultures, incomes and educational levels with respect to the development and enforcement of environmental laws, regulations, and policies.
 Fair treatment means that no group of people should bear a disproportionate share of the negative environmental consequences resulting from industrial, governmental and commercial operations or policies.
 Meaningful involvement means that: (1) people have an opportunity to participate in decisions about activities that may affect their environment and/or health; (2) the publics contribution can influence the regulatory agency's decision; (3) their concerns will be considered in the decision making process; and (4) the decision makers seek out and facilitate the involvement of those potentially affected.

-The EPA definition can be analyzed from the taxonomy of distributive, procedural, corrective, and social justice.
+The EPA definition can be analyzed from the taxonomy of distributive and procedural justice.
 Distributive justice in practice has not meant a redistribution of pollutants equally to all communities, but the enforcement of the equal protection of the law or pollution preventions strategies so that pollutions will not be distributive to any community.
 The Agency places considerable emphasis upon procedural justice to make rules and regulations transparent in order for communities to access the decision-making process.
 We can also see that corrective justice is one of the main thrusts of the Agency where it uses legislation, rules and regulations, or lawsuits to reward, compensate, or punish guilty parties for damages done.
-Social justice attempts to bring about a more just and humane society as a whole, which would put this beyond the scope of EPA policy.
 Although EPA policy seems to be strongest in support of procedural and corrective justice, it is weakest in support of distributive and social justice.
-The EPA definition and the taxonomy of definitions, except perhaps for social justice, take a short-term approach to environmental justice.
+The EPA definition and the taxonomy of definitions, except perhaps for social issues, take a short-term approach to environmental justice.

 Policies to address short-term problems are not the solution.
 To implement such policies is like fighting a rear guard action.
 Therefore, we must be visionary and be willing to plan for the future or we will blunder into it with all the alphabet soup of social and environmental problems that have been intensified over the years.
 The following definition of environmental justice is more visionary and broader in scope: